 PRP is like planting a seed that must sprout and grow.
 The healing process is not an overnight affair and takes time to run its course once set in motion.

 If you’re receiving PRP injections for Peyronie’s disease, you should usually start noticing some results between 8-12 weeks after the initial treatment.
 Persistence is called for when treating this condition.
-Other kinds of treatment, such as GAINSWave, are also needed for more optimum treatment of Peyronie’s disease.
+Other kinds of treatment are also needed for more optimum treatment of Peyronie’s disease.

 Are you suffering from Peyronie’s disease or having troubles with your erection?
 Call the office of Hayle Aldren, MD, in Phoenix to schedule your consultation today to learn more about PRP or the P-Shot.